kreuzwerker/kafka-consumer-testing/README.md

 In this case, we decided against the use of the EmbeddedKafka and against the full Testcontainers setup and went for a setup with a smaller number of Testcontainers.

-More details can be found in the blogpost:
+More details can be found in this blogpost: https://kreuzwerker.de/post/testing-a-kafka-consumer-with-avro-schema-messages-in-your-spring-boot